 Three weeks ago while traveling through the Washington and British Columbia borderlands, we went through the Okanogan Valley.
 The area had just experienced epic flooding caused by rapidly melting snow.
 Local water wells got contaminated and residents were warned to boil their water.
 Thankfully we didn’t have to refill our tanks during our visit.
 If we had, it would have been a gamble.

 Then last week while staying at a rural RV park in Northern BC we tasted some excellent drinking water, but got a little uneasy when we noticed the source was straight from the mountain stream diverted to the campground water system.
 Nobody got sick, but it lit the fire for Jim to install the ApaPure2 that we had just received in the mail.

 Introducing the Best Compact RV Water Filter for Full-time RV Living

 LifeSource Water Systems has built its reputation on whole house water systems.
 If anyone knows how to make an effective RV water filter, they do.
-The LifeSource ApaPure2 is an American-Made water filter that:
+The LifeSource ApaPure filters are American-Made filtration systems that:

 - Removes over 99.9% of bacteria and viruses.

 - Lasts an average family one year and protects their water for 10,300+ gallons.

 - Fits in tight spots like RV kitchen cabinets